DataDog/serverless-plugin-datadog/README.md

 ### [v5.0.0](https://github.com/DataDog/serverless-plugin-datadog/releases/tag/v5.0.0)

-- When used in conjunction with the Datadog Extension, this plugin stops setting tags for Service and ENV, and instead uses environment variables.
+- When used in conjunction with the Datadog Extension, this plugin sets `service` and `env` tags through environment variables instead of Lambda resource tags.
-- This plugin replaces `enableTags` with Service and ENV parameters.
+- The `enableTags` parameter was replaced by the new `service`, `env` parameters.

 ### [v4.0.0](https://github.com/DataDog/serverless-plugin-datadog/releases/tag/v4.0.0)